-Camp Dennison, OH
+Camp Dennison, Ohio

 The Village of Camp Dennison is just 16 miles from Downtown Cincinnati on the scenic Little Miami River.
 A quiet settlement that was once a farm village is now home to about 600 residents.
 In this quaint village, you will find mostly older homes, but there is a scattering of newer homes too, featuring both colonial and contemporary architecture.